 Couples who keep in contact also keep one another's spirits up, says psychotherapist and relationship coach Toni Coleman.
 "That means touching base throughout the day by phone, text, or email just to say 'hi,' tell one another you're thinking about the other, or to check in about your plans for the evening," she says.
 "How nice it is to know we are a priority to our partner—even when we are apart."

 And not just for a few seconds.
 The happiest couples soak up quality time for no less than 15 minutes each day, Doares says.
 "When you are focused on each other for more than a few minutes, you get past informational exchanges and can engage in deeper conversations that create connection," she explains.
 "Making this time a priority that isn't competing with children, text messages, TV, or emails shows how important nurturing your relationship is."

 Happy couples get their giggle on whenever they can.
 Perhaps you spot something seriously funny on the sidewalk and snap a photo for your spouse, or you make a habit of sending one another corny jokes as a way to break up an otherwise boring day.
 "The point is, something makes you laugh and you want to share this with your partner," explains Coleman.
 "A shared sense of humor is an important part of relationship chemistry."

 Finally, says Doares, "settling in together at the end of the day is a great way to increase intimacy—and not just sex.
-Your last words and thoughts will be with each other and this is can increase your sense of security with each other.
-And, yes, it will increase the chance of being physically intimate with each other as well—and that is almost always good for your relationship."
+Your last words and thoughts will be with each other and this can increase your sense of security with one another.
+And, yes, it will increase the chance of being physically intimate, as well—and that is almost always good for your relationship."